BurgerFi International, Inc. (NASDAQ:BFI) Major Shareholder John Rosatti Revocable Trust Sells 5,000 Shares

 - On Friday, August 26th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
 The stock was sold at an average price of $2.95, for a total value of $14,750.00.

 - On Wednesday, August 24th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $3.08, for a total value of $15,400.00.
+The stock was sold at an average price of $3.08, for a total value of $15,400.00.

 - On Monday, August 22nd, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $3.02, for a total value of $15,100.00.
+The stock was sold at an average price of $3.02, for a total value of $15,100.00.

 - On Friday, August 19th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $3.09, for a total value of $15,450.00.
+The stock was sold at an average price of $3.09, for a total value of $15,450.00.

 - On Wednesday, August 17th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $3.19, for a total value of $15,950.00.
+The stock was sold at an average price of $3.19, for a total value of $15,950.00.

 Institutional Trading of BurgerFi International